What is NextJS?

 If you seek high-end performance, it is your approach.
 As static pages are rendered over a content delivery network, it ensures performance.

-You can opt for SSR only in a few exceptional circumstances.
+You can opt for server-side rendering ssr only in a few exceptional circumstances.

 For example, if you want to present dynamic data that is updated frequently, SSR can be used to generate pages on each request and then sent to the client.